The terms turtle and terrapin can easily be confused as both of these animals belong to the Order Chelonia and are Reptiles.

 They are the largest of the three related species, of whom Dermochelys Moraceae is the largest species.

-They weigh more than terrapins, are considered shy creatures, and are usually not kept as pets, as these animals are considered endangered in many parts of the world.
+They weigh more than terrapins, are considered shy creatures, and are not kept as pets, as these animals are considered endangered in many parts of the world.

 What is Terrapin?

-Terrapins are very similar to turtles and hence are often confused with them.
+Terrapins are very similar to turtles and hence are confused with them.
 Terrapins also belong to the same Order and Class as turtles.

 They belong to Order Chelonia and Class Reptilia.
 This class, as already discussed, consists of water-dwelling animals.